-With its servers failing to meet demand, SimCity has been hitting headlines for all the wrong reasons this week, and even though EA has made efforts to make up for the fault, its reputation isn't looking too good.
+With its servers failing to meet demand, SimCity has been hitting headlines for all the wrong reasons this week, and even though EA has

 Asked about EA's problems with the SimCity launch, Dr Richard Wilson, CEO of The Independent Games Developers Association (TIGA) told us always-on DRM was a big risk for companies.